Overview and Introduction

 Applicants are selected on the basis of their scholarly abilities, leadership potential, and sustained commitment to community and public service.
 The Mitchell Scholarship Program provides tuition, accommodation, a stipend for living expenses and travel.

 - Citizenship: A citizen of the United States.

-- At least 18 but not yet 30 years of age.
-(Applicants must still be 29 on October 1st of the year of application.)
+- Age: At least 18 but not yet 30 years of age. (see website for details)

 - Academic excellence

 Prospective applicants should join the UK Scholarships Canvas site for an overview of the application, program requirements, additional advising information, and more.
 All U-M applicants must register with ONSF via the Canvas site in order to be eligible to apply for U-M nomination to the Mitchell Scholarship.

 - Four letters of recommendation from faculty or work/internship/research supervisors

 - Proposed Academic Program (350 words)

 - Two-page resume of major academic and co-curricular activities.

 Top candidates for U-M endorsement will be invited to interview with the Rhodes and Marshall Nomination Committee in early September.
 Candidates selected for endorsement will work with ONSF to complete the final application before the October 1st national deadline.